Tobiny/aula/README.md

 3. Check the console output for the database path and make sure it's accessible.

-## Technologies Used

-- **Flask**: Web framework
-- **SQLAlchemy**: Database ORM
-- **DeepFace**: Emotion recognition
-- **OpenCV**: Camera interface
-- **Chart.js**: Data visualization
-- **Bootstrap 5**: Frontend UI

-## Database Structure

-The application uses SQLite with two main tables:
-- **Classes**: Stores information about class sessions
-- **Readings**: Stores emotion detection readings with timestamps

-## Usage
+## Usage Guide

-1. Navigate to the homepage
+1. **Starting a Class**:
-2. Enter your teacher ID and subject
+   - Enter your teacher ID and subject name
-3. Select the webcam you want to use
-4. Start the class
+   - Select your preferred camera
+   - Click "Start Class"

+2. **Capturing Emotions**:
-5. Use "Capture Emotion" button to take a snapshot and analyze emotions
+   - Click "Capture Emotion" to take a snapshot
-6. Toggle "Auto-Capture" for periodic readings
+   - Enable "Auto-Capture" for periodic readings
+   - View real-time emotional insights

+3. **Analytics Dashboard**:
+   - View emotion distribution charts
+   - See emotion timeline throughout the class
+   - Get teaching suggestions based on predominant emotions

+4. **Student Management**:
+   - Add students to the system
+   - Track attendance for each class
-7. View real-time statistics in the dashboard
+   - View attendance statistics

+## Key Directories and Files

+- `/app.py` - Main application file
+- `/emotions.py` - Emotion detection module
+- `/db_setup.py` - Database initialization
+- `/static/` - CSS and captured images
+- `/templates/` - HTML templates
+- `/instance/` - SQLite database

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.